-The second myth is that it is not possible to scale and grow without the use of data-driven marketing, collecting, and processing data from users.
-While I might agree that this and whatever marketing strategy you choose will work in the short term, only focusing on truly helping your client - and not yourself - will save you in the long-term, granting you with growth and scale.
+The second myth is that it is not possible to scale and grow without data-driven marketing, collecting, and processing data from users.
+While I might agree that this and whatever marketing strategy you choose will work in the short term, only focusing on truly helping your client - and not yourself - will save you in the long-term, granting you growth and scale.

 The third myth affirms that people are not ready to pay for something they can get for "free."
 As they would say, "Why to pay for software X if I can get the job done using software-full-of-ads-that-stoles-your-data?".
 Well, that's an awareness issue that I believe we need to overcome in the coming years of this post-digital era, and companies that want to disrupt the market need to double down on their communication efforts to debunk the "we give out software for free without expecting nothing back from you" tale.

-The final myth asserts that network effects complicate the problem of transitioning large numbers of users from unethical software providers to more healthy alternatives.
+The final myth asserts that network effects complicate transitioning large numbers of users from unethical software providers to more healthy alternatives.
 Orkut had 19 million users in India and 34 million in Brazil when it lost the top spot to Facebook.
 I do acknowledge that people can influence one another on purchase decisions.
-But they can do so in a multitude of ways, not always benefiting the big-mighty tech market leader.
+But they can do so in many ways, not always benefiting the big-mighty tech market leader.